Djurgårdens IF Fotboll: Stadiums

 Djurgården's primary stadium since 2013 is Tele2 Arena.
 The club's first match at Tele2 was a 1–2 defeat to IFK Norrköping on 31 July 2013, which drew 27,798 people.
 The current record attendance at Tele2 Arena is 28,258 versus Örebro SK on the last home game of the 2019 season.

 Between 1936 and 2013, Djurgården's home ground was Stockholm Olympic Stadium, where the national league and cup games were played.
 Their secondary venue was Råsunda Stadium, where Stockholm derbies against AIK and Hammarby IF were played.
 The old Olympic Stadium, built in 1912, didn't fulfil UEFA's stadium requirements and therefore international cup games were also played at Råsunda.
 The club's record attendance at the Olympic Stadium is at least 21,995 against AIK on 16 August 1946.
 Djurgården's record attendance at Råsunda is 50,750 against IFK Göteborg on 11 October 1959.

-The club's first stadium was Stockholms idrottspark where the club played from 1899 until 1906, when it moved to the newly built Östermalm Athletic Grounds.
+The club's first stadium was Stockholms idrottspark where the club played from 1899 until 1906, when it moved to the newly built Östermalms IP.
 However, in August 1910 Djurgården signed a 25-year contract with the Stockholm City Council to build a stadium in Traneberg, a district west of the inner city.
 Tranebergs Idrottsplats was finished in October 1911 and inaugurated by Crown Prince Gustaf Adolf.
 The contract expired in 1935, and with the City Council intending to establish residential housing on the site, Djurgården moved to the Stockholm Olympic Stadium in 1936, where the club had played previously on several occasions after the construction of the stadium in 1912.

 As attendances increased in the latter half of the 1940s, the club decided to play some games at the newer and larger Råsunda Stadium.
 And as Djurgården climbed in the league table at the beginning of the 1950s, all games were played at Råsunda.
 But by the end of the 1960s, Djurgården returned to the Olympic stadium, and soon all games were played there, with the exception of derbies.

 The club's achievements in the early 2000s drew larger attendances which led Djurgården to plan for a new stadium with modern facilities and individual seats.
 Along with political promises in 2006, Djurgården aimed for a rehaul of Stockholm Olympic Stadium and later an entirely new stadium at Östermalms IP.
 These plans were abandoned in December 2011 as the building costs exceeded the club's financial capabilities.
 New stadium requirements from the Swedish Football Association also did not allow Djurgården to play at the Olympic Stadium after 2013.
 Thus, the club board made the decision to move to Tele2 Arena for the 2013 season.